Skip to main content

 C/C++ Interop

 Integration to transparently import Clang C/C++ modules.
-Mojo's type system and C++'s are pretty compatible, so we should be able to have something pretty nice here.
+Mojo's type system and C++'s are very compatible, so we should be able to have something pretty nice here.
 Mojo can leverage Clang to transparently generate a foreign function interface between C/C++ and Mojo, with the ability to directly import functions:

 from "math.h" import cos